afraser3/afraser3.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 This is a work in progress.
 The Talks page hasn't been filled in yet, but you can click the Publications link above to find a copy of [my thesis](http://afraser3.github.io/files/Fraser_thesis.pdf) and refereed publications.
-[Click here](http://afraser3.github.io/files/Fraser_CV.pdf) for my CV (as of February 2022).
+[Click here](http://afraser3.github.io/files/Fraser_CV.pdf) for my CV (as of April 2022).

 During the COVID-19 lockdown, some of the virtual talks I gave were recorded and are publicly accessible:
 [Click here](https://online.kitp.ucsb.edu/online/transtar-c21/fraser/) to see a talk I gave about thermohaline mixing in MHD to the Transport in Stars 2021 KITP conference.